Employers' Liability Act 1880: Effects

-The Employers' Liability Act provided a way for workers to seek compensation when it was demonstrated that the injury was caused by a fellow employee.
+The act provided a way for workers to seek compensation when it was demonstrated that the injury was caused by a fellow employee.
 However, if the person at fault was not a fellow employee – for example, if they were someone working on the same project but contracted to a different employer – then that person's common law liability would remain, and they would be the responsible party.
 Not all workers opted to rely on this legislation.
 Many chose instead to participate in benefit plans that were mutually financed by employer and employee, which would provide for compensation in the case of injury.
 As many as 25% of railway workers may have chosen to rely on these mutual insurance plans.

+Subsequent developments

-The Employers' Liability Act was replaced by the Workmen's Compensation Act 1897, which removed the requirement that the injured party prove who was responsible for the injury – instead they only needed to show that the injury had occurred on the job.
+The act was replaced by the Workmen's Compensation Act 1897 (6 Edw.
+7. c.
+58), which removed the requirement that the injured party prove who was responsible for the injury – instead they only needed to show that the injury had occurred on the job.

+The whole act was repealed by section 1(2) of the Law Reform (Personal Injuries) Act 1948 (11 & 12 Geo.
+6. c.
+41), which came into force on 30 June 1948.